 To simplify the process of creating multiple cards (contacts or companies) at once, you can copy a spreadsheet column or line-separated list from a document, paste it into the card, and click on submit.
 It will then create a new card for each line in the list.
 In the below example, I copied names from a Google Sheet and pasted them into a card, instantly creating six separate contact records.

 The Trello home view provides the 30,000-foot view of what’s happening with teams, boards, and cards.
-“Up next” shows cards that have upcoming due dates, those recently overdue, and active conversations that require your reply.
+“Up next” shows cards that have upcoming due dates and those recently overdue, as well as active conversations that require your reply.
 “Team highlights” show all conversations from your boards so you can stay updated.
 You can go to any card in the home view by clicking on its title.

 There are currently no native reporting tools in the Trello CRM.
-However, there are a few ways to get insights into how you’re using the platform with Power-Ups.
+However, depending on the metrics you are trying to track, there are a few ways to get insights into how you’re using the platform with Power-Ups.
 By using a time tracker such as TimeCamp, you’ll know how long you’re spending on each contact or deal.
 The Card Aging app will show cards in various visual states (e.g., fading out, looking aged) depending on the last time they were touched.

 There’s also a Chrome extension called Original Card Counter that shows the number of cards in every list.
 This is a small but helpful function that can provide an at-a-glance count of the number of deals you or your team have working.